rudyrooman/District-Traffic-Planning/README.md

 step 4. open '2018plan.svg' to evaluate your result.

-Repeat from step 2d. until you are satisfiedwith the outcome.
+Repeat from step 2d. until you are satisfied with the outcome.

 Have fun!